 The Ganga Sagar Mela takes place on Sagar Island, a small island in West Bengal, about 100 km south of Kolkata as the crow flies.
 Alas, I am not a crow, so to get there from Kolkata was quite a journey.
 Like every other pilgrim, my trip began with a drive of about 4 hours to catch a ferry.

 So, this journey is not for the faint of heart.
 Of course, I had it much easier than the pilgrims, some of whom travel for weeks from far away by bus.
-I met some groups coming from Nepal and others from Chhatisgarh, one more indication of their devotion.
+I met some groups from Nepal and others from Chhatisgarh, indicating their devotion.

 When pilgrims finally arrive at the Mela, they make their way to the Kapi Munil temple to make offerings and be blessed by one of the numerous priests.

-After pilgrims visit the temple, they make their way to the water to take a dip, light lamps, and pray, most of them staying there until sunset.
+After pilgrims visit the temple, they make their way to the water to take a dip, light lamps, and pray, most staying there until sunset.

 In addition to the difficulty of getting to the Mela, another challenge for visitors is the fact that there are no real accommodations on the island, aside from large camps for the pilgrims, so I had to retrace my steps late at night after having arrived at the ferry before dawn in the morning.